Winchester Dam: Repairs

 In January 2020, the Oregon Department of Environmental Quality levied a $58,378 fine for violations during a repair at Winchester Dam in late 2018.
 According to DEQ, pollution from this repair degraded aquatic habitat, killed numerous fish, and harmed the primary drinking water source for the City of Roseburg and the Umpqua Basin Water Association – serving approximately 37,700 people combined.
 Officials found that dam repairs were conducted without following established best management practices, even after state and federal agencies provided information in advance on how to protect water quality and fish.

-Repairs conducted in August of 2023 and inadequate fish salvage efforts by the Winchester Water Control District (WWCD) led to the loss of 550,000 Pacific Lamprey.
+Repairs conducted in August 2023 and inadequate fish salvage efforts by the Winchester Water Control District (WWCD) led to the loss of 550,000 Pacific Lamprey.
 In October 2023, the Oregon Department of Fish and Wildlife opened a $27 million lawsuit against the WWCD and the company contracted to perform repairs on the dam for the WWCD's negligence.

 Impact to migratory fish

 In 1994, conservation group Oregon Natural Resources Council released a report titled "Damnable Dams" which called for the removal of a number of Pacific Northwest dams, including Winchester Dam, because of the harm these structures caused to salmon and other fish.
 Since then, other dams on the "Damnable Dams" list have come down, including Savage Rapids, Elk Creek, and Gold Ray dams in southern Oregon.
 However, Winchester Dam has remained.

 In 2013, the Oregon Department of Fish and Wildlife placed Winchester Dam on the Statewide Fish Passage Priority List, an official listing of Oregon's top artificial obstructions to native migratory fish.
 In 2019, Winchester Dam was raised to the second highest ranked privately owned dam on the Statewide Fish Passage Priority List, where it is noted for impeding passage to 160 miles of high quality habitat for spring Chinook, fall Chinook, summer steelhead, winter steelhead, cutthroat trout, and Pacific Lamprey, as well as Southern Oregon Coast Coho which are listed as threatened under the Endangered Species Act.

-Oregon Department of Fish and Wildlife staff maintain and operate the Winchester Dam’s fish ladder through an easement providing access, but lack a substantive written system or analysis for maximizing fish passage efficiency at different flows.
-Winchester’s ladder has a number of right angle turns and the ability to control flow velocities in the ladder is limited, making it difficult to pass fish at a wide range of flows.
+Oregon Department of Fish and Wildlife staff maintain and operate the Winchester Dam's fish ladder through an easement providing access, but lack a substantive written system or analysis for maximizing fish passage efficiency at different flows.
+Winchester's ladder has a number of right angle turns and the ability to control flow velocities in the ladder is limited, making it difficult to pass fish at a wide range of flows.
 In mid-2019, after the dam owners objected, state officials declined the offer of seventeen conservation and fishing groups to fully fund an aquatic engineer to independently analyze the ladder and create a comprehensive system for maximizing ladder efficiency at different flows.